 Taxi and ride-hailing apps

 Second option: ride-hailing apps.
-These will be a bit more expensive and slower than the gypsy cab.
 Try Uber, Yandex Taxi or Indriver.

 Car rental